 WordPress has its own accessibility team, which monitors and reports accessibility of the admin UI.
-Some of the Page Builder authoring user interface (UI) accessibility comes from and is limited by WordPress accessibility.
+Some of the Beaver Builder editor's user interface (UI) accessibility comes from and is limited by WordPress accessibility.

 Beaver Builder accessibility improvements

 Beaver Builder modules are accessible at a basic level on both the authoring side and on the HTML rendering side.

-Thanks to the help of John Russell, Page Builder has improved accessibility for advanced modules.
+Thanks to the help of John Russell, Beaver Builder has improved accessibility for advanced modules.